-This topic contains 1 reply, has 2 voices, and was last updated by Pete Giwojna 6 months, 2 weeks ago.
+- This topic has 1 reply, 2 voices, and was last updated 5 years, 4 months ago by Pete Giwojna.

 I’m very sorry to hear about the problem your female has developed with positive buoyancy.
 The positive buoyancy and the large external gas bubble she has developed near her anal area are both indications of gas bubble syndrome (GBS), and Diamox (brand-name acetazolamide) is indeed the appropriate treatment for this problem, just as you said.
 (Metronidazole will not be useful in this case, Vicki.)

 If you can describe the external gas bubble your female has developed in her anal area in more detail – the size, coloration, transparency, and exact location of the subcutaneous emphysema – that would also be helpful, Vicki.

 But in the meantime, let’s discuss how to obtain the acetazolamide and use it properly to treat this problem in more detail.